 Hudson identified a suitable temporary facility in Savannah and the MV Happy Dragon proceeded there to discharge its cargo once weather permitted.
 The disruption caused by hurricane Dorian further impacted the logistical arrangements with significant additional costs being incurred.
-Hudson has retained experienced legal counsel in the USA and a claim has now been filed against Carver Maritime seeking to recover all additional costs that were incurred from the failure to perform under the contract resulting in the change in port and storage facilities.
+Hudson retained experienced legal counsel in the USA and filed a claim against Carver Maritime seeking to recover all additional costs that were incurred from the failure to perform under the contract resulting in the change in port and storage facilities.
+This claim was settled in June 2021.
+Details of the settlement amount and terms are confidential.

 The Company completed bagging the GreenSpar at the Savannah facility into 1,300 kg super sacs to allow for transshipment or temporary storage until the product is shipped to customers in the Americas.
 On November 20, 2019, the Company received a purchase order for 5,000 tonnes of GreenSpar, and delivered this amount to a storage warehouse in Tlaxcala, Mexico.
 The Company since discovered some contamination of its product occurred from trucks moving the product from the ship to the warehouse several kilometers from the port.
 A claim has been filed with the Company's insurer to recover costs if the product cannot be sold, or if added costs are incurred to remove the contamination through screening.
-There can be no assurances that either the claim against Carver Maritime, or the insurance claim for the product contamination, will be successful, or that either will be concluded in a timely manner.
+There can be no assurances that the insurance claim for the product contamination, will be successful, or that either will be concluded in a timely manner.